RMC EMPLOYEE FORUM

 View current collective bargaining agreements with represented County employees here.

-For additional information on the potential RMC purchase, visit the County’s Frequently Asked Questions page for the general public or learn more from the press release announcing the tentative agreement.
+For additional information on the RMC purchase, visit the County’s Frequently Asked Questions page for the general public or learn more from the press release announcing the final agreement.